Shopify/polaris/src/components/PageActions/README.md

 ## Related components

 * To create a regular call to action, [use the button component](/components/actions/button) to expand content in place in the page
-* To let merchants take key actions at the bottom of specific pages in the interface, [use the page actions component](/components/structure/page-actions)